R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations: Conclusion Future Work

 \section{Conclusion \& Future Work}

-Our paper highlights a novel research question targeting the deployment of multi-agent systems: \textit{How can we extend imitation learning to multi-agent systems when humans can only feasibly provide demonstrations to one agent at a time?} While multi-agent IL methods assume unrealistic joint demonstrations, our algorithm, R2BC, utilizes round-robin single-agent demonstrations to gather examples of what each agent should do with respect to both the environment and the other autonomous agents.
+Our paper highlights a novel research question targeting the deployment of multi-agent systems: \textit{How can we extend imitation learning to multi-agent systems when humans can only feasibly provide demonstrations to one agent at a time?} While multi-agent IL methods assume unrealistic joint demonstrations, our algorithm, R2BC, utilizes round-robin single-agent demonstrations to gather examples of what each agent should do with respect to the environment and other agents.
 Our results show that R2BC can outperform JBC in both simulated domains with synthetic demonstrations and physical robot deployment with real human demonstrations.

-One underexplored aspect of this work is the human burden associated with providing single-agent demonstrations to multi-agent systems.
-In future work, we plan to conduct user studies with non-experts to evaluate the cognitive burden and qualitative experience of using R2BC.
+One underexplored aspect of this work is evaluating the human factors associated with R2BC.
+In future work, we plan to conduct user studies with non-experts to evaluate the cognitive burden and qualitative experience of our method.
 Although the empirical evidence for R2BC is strong, developing theoretical guarantees for convergence and covariate shift reduction would further reinforce the intuition provided in this work.
+Overall, R2BC provides a practical path toward teaching multi-agent systems via realistic human demonstrations, bridging the gap between single-agent IL and scalable multi-agent deployment.